dimroc/blog/_posts/2018-08-12-counting-crowds-with-coreml.md

 Sure, this already existed in applications like Prisma and Google translate, but the ease of development will present many more opportunities.

-With millions of iPhones out there, it'll be easier than ever to crowd source data from your willing users to improve your model, and create a virtuous cycle that'll improve the product:
+With millions of iPhones in use, it'll be easier than ever to crowd source data from your willing users to improve your model, and create a virtuous cycle that will improve the product:

 ```
 usage -> more data -> improved usage -> more data -> improved usage -> ...
 ```

-While the numbers might be a little off (the tens predictor is simply not that good), this proof of concept shows that it's doable, and that, in and of itself, is a milestone.
+This proof of concept shows that it's doable, and that, in and of itself, is a milestone.
+Add in the performance and the iPhone's ubiquity, and we have a promising future.